1-800-656-HOPE (4673) National Hotline

 It helps a lot if the counselor knows about sexual abuse issues which can result in Post Traumatic Stress Disorder symptoms.

-often share that the abuse has affected their self esteem.
-Teens will question their value, often feel unattractive, unimportant,
+Teens often share that the abuse has affected their self esteem.
+Teens will question their value, often feel unattractive,

-or even worthless.
+unimportant, or even worthless.
 Damaged self esteem can be rebuilt.
 Encourage these teens to take note of their positive traits.
-Ask others

-to share those with the teen if the teen can't think of anything.
-Look into the mirror a couple of times a day and say something
+Ask others to share those with the teen if the teen can't think of anything.
+Look into the mirror a couple of times a day

 SECRETS:

-"dirty", not wishing to relive the situation, trying to avoid upsetting the family, a desire to "look
+not wishing to relive the situation, trying to avoid upsetting the family, a desire to "look good" in the

 What to do if you or someone you know has been sexually assaulted or abused:

-Sexual Abuse happens to about 1 in every 4 females and 1 in every
+Abuse happens to about 1 in every 4 females and 1 in every 6 males.

 a friend